 - I’ve taken a few of Kelly’s courses and really like how easy they are to understand and follow.
 She also offers a free class about master blogging that you can find here.

-- Theory of Content Podcast – this is a great free podcast to listen to all about SEO
+- Theory of Content Podcast – this is a great free podcast and a great place to listen to all about SEO

-Also start doing video from the beginning!
+Also doing video from the beginning is a great idea!
 Pretty much every platform wants video and advertisers will pay more for ads in videos.

 How Do Craft Blogs Make Money?